rlmalisz/miflora-mqtt-daemon/README.md

 ```

 **Attention:**
-You need to add at least one sensor to the configuration.
+You need to add at least one sensor or a MQTT broker providing sensor info to the configuration.
 Scan for available Mi Flora sensors in your proximity with the command:

 ```shell